gaultier/blog/observe_sql_queries_in_go_with_dtrace.md

 You have a Go program that does *something* with a SQL database.
 What exactly?
 You don't know.
 You'd like to see live what SQL queries are being done.

+That's what happened to me at work: I had to tweak an endpoint that does pagination, and the [Go code](https://github.com/ory/kratos/blob/afb43c39e/persistence/sql/persister_courier.go#L36) was using an ORM to build the SQL query, making it really hard to know what was the final query being executed.

-Well, this is easy to do with DTrace!
+Well, this is easy to do with DTrace, without any code modification or even restarting the running program!

+And since there were in my case a number of optional query arguments (essentially search parameters), passed as variadic `any` arguments, I was not sure if DTrace could handle that.
+Well, it turns out it can!

 ## Level 1: See the SQL query, without arguments

-Since most Go programs use the standard library package `database/sql`, we'll observe the function:
+Since most Go programs use the standard library package `database/sql`, we want to observe the function:

 ```go
 func (db *DB) QueryContext(ctx context.Context, query string, args ...any) (*Rows, error)